Updated December 9, 2020

 - Can’t wake up or stay awake

-According to the CDC, most people with COVID-19 have mild illness and are able to recover at home.
+According to the CDC, most people with COVID-19 have mild illness and can recover at home.
 With your provider’s OK, follow CDC recommendations to care for yourself and avoid spreading the disease to others, If you have mild symptoms.

 If you are pregnant and have tested positive for COVID-19 or think you may have COVID-19, read below for answers to commonly asked questions: